 The course will conclude with a take-home examination.
 It will cover material from the entire semester.
-The professor will distribute an examination question at 12am on July 7 - the last lecture module date.
+The professor will distribute an examination question at 12pm on July 12 - the last lecture module date.
 Students should write a 1200 word (4 double-spaced pages, 12-point font) answer to the question.
 The student essay should make use of material from assigned readings, class lectures, and weekly discussions.
 Students may consult books and discuss their answers with one another.
 Each essay, however, should reflect the original writing of each student.
 Students should proofread their essays for clarity, substance, and style (grammatical mistakes, passive voice, and sloppy writing will incur grade deductions.)
-Students must submit their final examination answer by 11:59pm on July 8.
+Students must submit their final examination answer by 11:59pm on July 14.
 We will not accept late submissions.
-This examination will account for 30% of each student's grade.